fineminekine/BoneLabCrapUninstaller/README.md

 Named after the amazing [Bulk Crap Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller), BLCU is a simple Python script which deletes any BONELAB mods that you have not subscribed to.

-If you're a Fusion player, and you have "Keep Downloaded Mods" enabled, you probably know the pain of having 50-100GB of mods, and have been daunted by the task of individually deleting each folder one by one... luckily, this script fixes that!
+If you're a Fusion player, and you have "Keep Downloaded Mods" enabled, you probably know the pain of having 50-100GB of mods, and have been daunted by the task of individually deleting each folder one by one... luckily, BLCU fixes that!

 > [!Important]
 > THIS IS NOT A MOD MANAGER FOR BONELAB!!
 This is made for removing unnecessary mods you don't need!
 Sorry, but dem's da rules!